moa-digitalagency/Talento/replit.md

 TalentsMaroc.com is a professional web application designed to centralize and showcase talent profiles across Africa, with a strong focus on the film industry through its CINEMA module.
 It enables individuals to create comprehensive profiles with unique identifiers and QR codes.
 The platform features advanced administrative tools, AI-powered CV analysis, and multiple data export formats.
 TalentsMaroc.com aims to be a robust, scalable solution for talent management and discovery, enhancing professional networking and recruitment.
 The CINEMA module provides a dedicated system for talent registration with detailed fields, public accessibility, and specialized features for film industry professionals.

 ## Recent Changes (October 26, 2025)
+- **Codification System Update**: Changed code formats to new specifications:
+  - **Main codes**: Now PPGNNNNVVV (was PPVVVNNNNG) with sequential numbering per country
+  - **CINEMA codes**: Now PPVVVNNNNNG (11 chars with 4 digits, was 12 chars with 6 digits) with sequential numbering per country
+  - **Project codes**: Format CCIIISSSNNN without dashes (no tirets)
+  - Both systems now use country-based incrementation (not random)
+  - Codes distinguished by component order for clear differentiation
 - **Documentation Restructure**: Created comprehensive technical documentation in `docs/TECHNICAL_DOCUMENTATION.md` containing complete system architecture, models, services, routes, security details, and installation instructions.
 - **New README Files**: Completely rewrote README.md and README.fr.md with detailed feature descriptions, use cases, installation guide, and roadmap.
 The new READMEs provide a complete overview of all platform capabilities for both technical and non-technical users.
 - **Documentation Organization**: Separated technical documentation from user-facing README to improve clarity and accessibility.